vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 }
 ```

 So our `CirclesPainter` now includes `inputArguments` list that contains three parameters: `<number>`, `<number>` and `<percentage>`.
 You might mention syntax for CSS types -- `<type name>`.
-Also you can accept types union similar way as it possible in TypeScript -- `<number | percentage>`.You can find all available types in "CSS Values and Units" specification [draft](https://drafts.csswg.org/css-values-4).
+Also, you can accept types union similar way as it possible in TypeScript -- `<number | percentage>`.
+You can find all the available types in "CSS Values and Units" specification [draft](https://drafts.csswg.org/css-values-4).

-Then in `paint` method we got `args` parameter that similar to JavaScript function `arguments` object, but it is just `Array` that contains `CSSUnitValue` objects.
+Then in the `paint` method, we got `args` parameter that similar to JavaScript function `arguments` object, but it is just `Array` that contains `CSSUnitValue` objects.
 Each of unit objects consists of two properties `value` and `unit`.
 So in our example, we accessed all the value of each argument.
 And we should modify our CSS to use it:

 ```css
 .circles {